Disclosure Games with Large Evidence Spaces: Equilibrium Characterization

-To illustrate our set-up and results, let us solve a disclosure game with what is known as the linear evidence structure.
-For simplicity, let the prior on the state being good be \(\pi_0=\frac{1}{2}\), and the receiver's optimal action be equal to his posterior belief, i.e. \(\phi(\mu)=\mu\).
-The evidence space \(E=\mathbb{N}\), and the disclosure rule is the linear order \(\leq\) on \(\mathbb{N}\).
+To illustrate our set-up and results, let us solve a simple disclosure game with the so-called \emph{linear evidence}.
+This can be viewed as a generalization of \citet{wolinsky_2003} to infinite evidence spaces.
+There are two possible states, a bad state (\(\omega_1=0\)) and a good state (\(\omega_2=1\)), with equal prior (i.e., \(\pi_1=\pi_2=\frac{1}{2}\)).
+The receiver has quadratic loss payoff function \(u_R(a,\omega)=-(a-\omega)^2\), so given any posterior belief \(\mu=(\mu_1,\mu_2)\in\Delta(\{0,1\})\) his optimal action equals his posterior belief on the good state, i.e., \(\phi(\mu)=\mu_2\).
+The evidence space \(E=\mathbb{N}\), and the technology of disclosure is the linear order \(\leq\) on \(\mathbb{N}\).
 That is, the sender with evidence \(e\) can disclose any natural number \(m\leq e\).